UniTime/unitime-doc/edit-course-credit-units.md

 ## Screen Description

 The Edit Course Credit Units page can be used to create, modify, or delete existing credit units using a single page.
-See [Course Credit](course-credit) description for more details.
+See [Course Credit](course-credit) description for more detail.

 ![Edit Course Credit Units](images/edit-course-credit-units.png){:class='screenshot'}